Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Pair Production in Global Anti-de Sitter Space

 The mean number and the vacuum persistence amplitude, modulo spin multiplicity, are

 In terms of the temperatures, $T_{\rm U} = q E/2 \pi m, T_{\rm GH} = H/2 \pi$, the mean number has the form

 where the effective temperature is

 The BF bound for the stability of AdS space is given by $T_{\rm U} \leq T_{\rm GH}$, i.e., $|qE| \leq mH$.
 A physical meaning is that the circular motion of charge $q$ by the electric field in the Euclidean time extends over the AdS space.
 Pair production requires circular loops to reside inside the AdS radius, and thus the Schwinger pair production violates the BF bound.
+The e-folding factor for the Unruh effect is greater than one and suppresses the Schwinger effect.